 Please see the Budget Factory help note for information about how to create a budget or forecast using the Budget Factory tool.

-Budget calculations (previously known shortcuts in the desktop app) are still in development and will be added later in the year when completed.
+Budget calculations (previously known shortcuts in the legacy desktop app) will be added later this year.